Counselor Education (COUN)

-This course is designed to introduce graduate students to the field of counseling, its theoretical and philosophical bases, historical antecedents, eithical issues, professional elements and an overview of current practice environments.
-Additionally, this course examines the professional codes of ethics and their limitations, the value conflicts in counseling, ethical decision-making models, and the current major ethical issues facing the counseling profession.
+Graduate students are introduced to the field of counseling, its theoretical and philosophical bases, historical antecedents, ethical issues, professional elements and are provided with an overview of current practice environments.
+Additionally, students examine the professional codes of ethics and their limitations, the value conflicts in counseling, ethical decision-making models, and the current major ethical issues facing the counseling profession.
+Variable Credit (1-3).

 COUN 5088.
 Special Topics in Counseling.
 1-3 Hours.

 This course is designed to serve the needs of in-service counselors in schools and those in private practice.
 Topics vary as needs demand.
 May be repeated as scheduled topics vary.

 COUN 5089.
 Independent Study in Counseling.
 1-3 Hours.

 This is a course designed for independent study of selected topics under the supervision of a faculty member.
 Variable Credit (1-3)

 Students are provided the history of counseling, a review of the standards for licensure and certification, and a discussion of current issues and concerns in the field of counseling.